 If a company cuts its dividend because it did not manage the business effectively, it has to reflect neglect in the management team.

 If the cut is based on external factors, it requires consideration.
-For example, the financial industry had a crisis and the rules changed.
+For example, the financial industry had a crisis and the rules changed back in 2008.
 They needed to adjust for the new BASEL III rules.
 Last year, OPEC had a big impact on the energy sector and Canadian companies have been adjusting.
 At this point, the dividend cut becomes a decision on whether or not you want the business in your portfolio.

 Signal 3 – Not Fitting Your Strategy